 NOTE: The CO2 calibration is a more complex, 2-point calibration.
-CO2 units are factory calibrated and not intended to be calibrated in the field.
-Refer to screens in section 4.7.5 for CO2 calibration screen details.
+CO_2 units are factory calibrated and not intended to be calibrated in the field.
+Refer to 5.7.5 CO2 Atmospheric Concentration for CO2 calibration screen details.

-4.7.5.
-CO2 Atmospheric Concentration
+5.7.5 CO2 Atmospheric Concentration

 Because CO_2 is present in ambient air, a relative reading is used to determine the amount of CO_2 coming from a leak.
-The CAL screen offers the ability to manually enter the ambient CO_2 concentration.
-This value is typically in the range of 380-400 ppm, however concentrations may vary slightly based on geographic locations or other factors (the factory default setting is 386 ppm).
+The CAL screen allows manual entry of the ambient CO_2 concentration.
+This is typically between 380-400 ppm, however concentrations may vary slightly based on geographic locations or other factors (factory default is 386 ppm).

-IMPORTANT: The ambient CO_2 level is set at the factory to 386 ppm and will likely not need to be changed.
-If, however, the ambient CO_2 concentration at your location is known to be a value other than this default value, then the instrument's ambient CO_2 setting may need to be changed.
+The ambient CO_2 level is defaultly set to 386 ppm and is unlikely to need changing.
+If the ambient CO_2 at your location is known to be a value other than this default value, then the instrument's ambient CO_2 setting should be changed.

-If needed, adjust the ambient CO2 concentration as follows:
+If needed, adjust the ambient CO_2 concentration as follows:

 - 1. From the SYSTEM SETUP menu, navigate to the CAL screen. - 2.
 Ensure the GAS TYPE setting is selected (see Figure 4-12) and press ENTER. - 3.
 CO2 calibration curve options are displayed.
 Simply press ENTER to access the ambient CO2 concentration setting (PPM IN PURGE).
 See Figure 4-12. - 4.
 Use the UP/DOWN cursor keys to modify the numbers to set to the appropriate value. - 5.
-Press ENTER to accept the new entry or ESC to revert to the previous setting.
+Press ENTER to accept the new entry or ESC to revert to the previous setting. - 6.
+Using the internal reset button, see Section 4.7 Establishing the CO2 Sensor Baseline, reset the unit to save the new CO2 ambient default to memory.

-2 PT CALIBRATION 2 PT CAL IBRATION
+2 PT CAL IBRATION 2 PT CALIBRATION

-GAS TYPE CO2 STORE CURRENT PPM IN PURGE STORE CURRENT
+GAS TYPE STORE PPM IN PURGE STORE

+CO2 CURRENT CURRENT

 CAL CONC PPM 23.5 DEG C CAL CONC PPM 23.5 DEG C

 01995.0 NO GAS 01995.0 X

 LOW TEMP LOW FACTOR LOW TEMP LOW FACTOR

 25.9 DEG C 0.970 25.9 DEG C 0.970

 HI TEMP HI FACTOR HI TEMP HI FACTOR

 43.7 DEG C 0.842 43.7 DEG C 0.842

-Figure 0-12.
-Accessing the CO2 Atmospheric Concentration Setting (PPM IN PURGE)
+Figure 37 Accessing the CO2 Atmospheric Concentration Setting (PPM IN PURGE)

-IMPORTANT: Do not alter any other parameters within the Calibration Menu as this will alter the factory calibration.
+Do not alter any other parameters within the Calibration Menu as this will alter the factory calibration.

-4.7.6.
-Programming New Gases (HGM Only)
+5.7.6 Programming New Gases (HGM Only)

 As new gases come into use the MZ monitor allows the addition of these new gases to its on-board gas library.
 At the end of the gas library list is an option labeled CUSTOM for adding new gases.
 From the Calibration Screen use the LEFT/RIGHT arrows to select CUSTOM from the list of gases.
 Next, press ENTER, and use the UP/DOWN arrow keys to enter the calibration factor.
-The selection of the matching gas and CAL factor is performed by Bacharach by analyzing the new gas.
+The selection of the matching gas and CAL factor is performed by the MZ Monitor by analyzing the new gas.
 Once the matching gas is determined, field calibration is possible by using the same procedure as for other gases.
 When the new gas entry is complete simply setup the appropriate zone for CUSTOM.